Greg Stiemsma

-Gregory Stiemsma (/ˈstiːmsmə/; born September 26, 1985) is an American former professional basketball player who spent four seasons in the National Basketball Association (NBA).
+Gregory Ross Stiemsma (/ˈstiːmsmə/; born September 26, 1985) is an American former professional basketball player who spent four seasons in the National Basketball Association (NBA).
 He played high school basketball for Randolph High School and college basketball for the University of Wisconsin–Madison, before going undrafted in the 2008 NBA draft.
 A 6'11" center, Stiemsma was known for his defense and shot blocking ability during his playing days.

 High school career

 Stiemsma attended Randolph High School in Randolph, Wisconsin where he led the Rockets to Division 4 state titles as a sophomore, junior and senior.
 As a junior in 2002–03, he earned first-team all-state honors after averaging 14.5 points, 8.3 rebounds, 5.5 blocks and 2.7 assists per game.

 In November 2003, he signed a National Letter of Intent to play college basketball for the University of Wisconsin–Madison.

 As a senior in 2003–04, he was limited to just 18 games due to right knee injury but still managed to earn third-team Associated Press all-state honors after averaging 11.6 points, 8.3 rebounds and 4.1 blocks per game.